tkhyn/py_cpp/README.rst

 - automated C/C++ builds using CMake_
 - testing frameworks for Python and C/C++, all the tests are built and run from one command
-- automated inlline documentation generation using sphinx-apidoc_ for the Python code and doxygen_ for the C/C++ code
+- automated inline documentation generation using sphinx-apidoc_ for the Python code and doxygen_ for the C/C++ code